Islandora/documentation/docs/technical-documentation/services.md

 # Zip Ingest Services

 Instead of multipart/form-data reqeusts, application/zip requests can be accepted to construct a pcdm:Object based on content model.
-While this is merely convienent for basic object types, it's practically required for more complicated content models such as Book, Newspaper, and Compound.
+While this is convienent for basic object types, it's required for more complicated content models such as Book, Newspaper, and Compound.
+Message bodies are assumed to be in Islandora Zip Importer format.

 ## General Convention
 #### Endpoint: http://localhost:8080/islandora/services/zip/ingest/{content_model}/